Vanta-Development/VantaDiscordPannel/README.md

-# VantaDiscordPannel
+# Setup
-The advantage all discord mods need.
-Dowload this, set up your bot and manage your servers!
+view our [docs](https://documentation-chi-hazel.vercel.app/) for the set up process.